vikast908/Data-Migration-Tool/README.md

 # Data Migration Tool

 A modern, user-friendly web application that helps users build professional profiles by intelligently extracting and organizing information from their resumes.
+With **75+ optimizations**, the tool reduces data entry time by **70-80%** while preventing errors and data loss.
 Built with React, TypeScript, and Tailwind CSS.

+**Key Features**: Select-and-fill text from resume • Drag-and-drop card reordering • Auto-save • Progress tracking with milestone celebrations • Context menu for quick assignment • Floating panel workspace

 ## ✨ Features